 - Add the eggs, maple syrup, butter, and evaporated milk to the dry ingredients and whisk until combined.

-- Scoop the cornbread into the silicone liners, filling each liner 3/4 of the way full.
+- Scoop the cornbread muffin batter into the prepared muffin pan, filling each liner 3/4 of the way full.

 - Bake the cornbread muffins for 25-30 minutes until a toothpick inserted into a cornbread muffin comes out clean.

 - Let the cornbread muffins sit in the liners for 5 minutes.
-Remove the cornbread muffins from the liners and place them on a wire rack.
+Remove the cornbread muffins from the liners and place them on a wire rack to cool.

 - Serve and enjoy!